Feedback

 Having a unique place in the world requires an unusual business model, that facilitates a wide range of operations.
 It also requires a unique way of accounting for how universities generate and spend their income and create value for all their stakeholders.
 It is a topic that is little- or often mis-understood beyond the walls of university committee meeting rooms.
 These pages contain a range of resources that explain how universities operate and create value, and how their finance teams account for it all.
 If you have any feedback or comments, please get in touch with Matt

-GUIDE TO FINANCE SYSTEM IMPLEMENTATION IN H E - NOV 23
+OUR GUIDES TO UNDERSTANDING FINANCE IN H E

-BUFDG, together with KPMG, has undertaken a refresh of the guidance to take account of today’s technology, market, and sector trends.
-In Ahead in the Cloud we have drawn on the experience, thoughts, and advice of several senior Finance, IT and transformation leads in a sample of universities around the country.
+BUFDG, together with KPMG, has produced a guide to successfully implementing new finance systems that draws on the experience, thoughts, and advice of several senior Finance, IT and transformation leads in a sample of universities around the country.

 We hope that this proves a useful resource for transformation in the sector.
 If you have any questions, please contact Matt.

-A guide to Accounting for Pensions in H E
+Download the guide to Finance System Implementations in H E

-BUFDG has undertaken a number of different projects to introduce and develop the Integrated Reporting (IR) framework in Higher Education.
+Starting around a decade ago, BUFDG undertook several projects to introduce and develop the Integrated Reporting (IR) framework in Higher Education.
 At a time when Higher Education Institutions need to communicate with a wide range of stakeholders, BUFDG and many of its members feel that IR offers a structure that can help.
 Using the International IR Framework and looking at the six capitals – financial, manufactured, intellectual, human, social and relationship, and natural – can help university managers, academics and governors approach “the value question” in a more holistic way.
+The two main outputs of this work are the reports that can be downloaded below.

 In 2017 the baton was passed to Advance HE (formerly the Leadership Foundation), who undertook a project to bring together entire leadership teams (not just finance) at 10 HEIs.
 The project was supported by funding from the funding councils, and aimed to embed integrated thinking and IR across the whole institution.
 The project concluded in the Summer of 2018, and more information can be found on the Advance HE website.